 Buy a timed ticket online to pick at this New Jersey farm, where you can take home veggies, including sweet corn, zucchini, yellow squash, tomatoes, and potatoes — or just some sunflowers and zinnias if you’re full-up on food.
 Kids not feeling pick-y?
 Head to the Discovery Barnyard for pedal go-carts and splash pads.

 133 Church Rd., Medford, 21 miles from Center City, start times are 10 a.m. to 1 p.m. on weekdays, and 10 a.m. to 4 p.m. on weekends, 609-654-8643, johnsonsfarm.com

-Linvilla Orchards is a classic Delco destination, and current pick-your-own offerings include options like blackberries, raspberries, and several varieties of apples, as well as tomatoes, eggplant, and sweet peppers.
-Other attractions like its playground and picnic area are closed due to COVID-19, but you can do some socially distanced fishing at the on-site Orchard Lake.
+Linvilla Orchards is a classic Delco destination, and pick-your-own offerings include options like blackberries, raspberries, and several varieties of apples, as well as tomatoes, eggplant, and sweet peppers.
+The farm also offers other attractions like a playground and picnic area, or do some socially distanced fishing at the on-site Orchard Lake.

 Don’t miss: Need another PYO opportunity?
 Indian Orchards Farm, which features organically grown fruits and veggies ripe for picking, is a five-minute drive away.

 137 W. Knowlton Rd., Media, 25 miles from Center City, open 8 a.m. to 3 p.m. daily, 610-876-7116, linvilla.com

 At it since 2001, this Bucks County orchard offers a robust pick-your-own program that includes apples, nectarines, blackberries, tomatoes, peppers, zucchini, cucumbers, and more.
 No reservations are required to PYO, and you can also grab a hayride while you’re there.